jduchateau/GRAPE/docs/install.md

 ## Running from Source

-In addition to MPS 2024.1, you will need:
+In addition to MPS, you will need:

 - Gradle (ideally [Gradle 8.1.1](https://gradle.org/releases/#8.11.1))
 - Java 17 (JetBrains Runtime 17, bundled with MPS 2024.1)